 It’s amazing to me the way that seemingly insignificant objects can create such strong emotions in us.
 I can still remember the smell from my Strawberry Shortcake doll, the soft fur on my Care Bear, the clicking sound of my ViewMaster as I changed from scene to scene, and the feel of smooth plastic and wood on my fisher price people!

-I remember the excitement I would have when I was able to bring home a new toy and how my anticipation of this
+I remember the excitement I would have when I was able to bring home a new toy and how my anticipation of this new-found object was going to bring me so much joy and happiness.
+I remember thinking that I would never want another toy again if I was able to get the one I had my heart set on!

 Of course, that was never the case.
 There was always something newer, more exciting and more advanced advertised each time I sat in front of the t.v. eating my cereal on Saturday mornings!